Titans QB Tannehill named a Pro Bowl replacement

 Tennessee Titans quarterback Ryan Tannehill was named to the AFC Pro Bowl roster Monday as one of five replacements for the Super Bowl-bound Kansas City Chiefs.
 The Chiefs beat the Titans 35-24 in the AFC Championship game on Sunday to advance to Super Bowl LIV on Feb.
 2 against the San Francisco 49ers.

-Replacements for tight end George Kittle and defensive end Nick Bosa were not immediately available.
+Atlanta Falcons tight end Austin Hooper will step in for San Francisco's George Kittle.
+The identity of the replacement for 49ers defensive end Nick Bosa was not immediately announced.
 The Pro Bowl takes place on Sunday in Orlando.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)